Nursery Rhyme Lesson Plans for Kindergarten plus a free file!

 Throughout the book, they encounter other nursery rhyme characters, such as the spider from Little Miss Muffet.

-- Pio Peep! by Alma Flor Ada This book is a collection of traditional Spanish Poems that are presented in Spanish and in English.
+This book is a collection of traditional Spanish poems that are presented in Spanish and in English.
 Here is what the publisher had to say.

 Nursery Rhymes for Shared Reading

-Nursery rhymes are perfect for shared reading.
+Using popular nursery rhymes are a great activity for shared reading.
 Students can read or sing along!
+We love Humpty Dumpty!